 When attending events, you can add your pronouns to your name tag.
 Alternatively, you can wear a button with your pronouns.
-If your department would like to order pronoun buttons from the Sexual & Gender Diversity Office, please fill out an order form.
-Please note that you need a U of T email to access the form.
-For additional questions, please contact the Sexual & Gender Diversity Office.
+If your department would like to order pronoun buttons from the Sexual & Gender Diversity Office, please use this form to order.

 Frequently Asked Questions